-GST103B

-April 2023
+GST103B April 2023

+Registration no.

-Registration no. 1 Period covered by the return Return and payment due 4 > Part 1 - GST calculation Total sales and income for the period (including GST and any zero-rated supplies) Zero-rated supplies included in Box 5 Area code Phone number 5 \$ Goods and services tax on your sales Subtract Box 6 from Box 5 and enter the difference here 7 \$ and income Multiply the amount in Box 7 by three (3) and then divide by twenty-three (23) Adjustments from your calculation sheet 8 \$ 9 > \$ Add Box 8 and Box 9.
-This is your total GST collected on sales and income 10 \$ Goods and services tax on your purchases Total purchases and expenses (including GST) - excluding any imported goods Keep the records required to support your claims 11) \$ and expenses Multiply the amount in Box 11 by three (3) and then divide by twenty-three (23) 12 \$ Credit adjustments from your calculation sheet 13 > \$ Add Box 12 and Box 13.
-This is your total GST credit for purchases and expenses 14 \$ Print the difference between Box 10 and Box 14 here 15 \$ n Box 10 the difference is your GST refund Refund n Box 14 the difference is GST to pay GST to pay Ple ease turn over to complete provis ional tax and payment slip
+Period covered by the return

+payment du If your correct postal address fo GST is not shown above, print it in Box 3. correct daytime phone number shown here, print it in Box 4.
+4 Area code Pho ne number Part 1 - GST calculation Total sales and income for the period (including GST and any zero-rated supplies) 5 \$ Zero-rated supplies included in Box 5 6 \$ Goods and services tax on your sales Subtract Box 6 from Box 5 and enter the difference here 7 \$ and income Multiply the amount in Box 7 by three (3) and then divide by twenty-three (23) 8 \$ Adjustments from your calculation sheet 9 \$ Add Box 8 and Box 9.
+This is your total GST collected on sales and income 10 \$ Goods and services tax on your purchases Total purchases and expenses (including GST) - excluding any imported goods.
+Keep the records required to support your claims.
+11) \$ and expenses Multiply the amount in Box 11 by three (3) and then divide by twenty-three (23) 12 \$ Credit adjustments from your calculation sheet 13 \$ Add Box 12 and Box 13.
+This is your total GST credit for purchases and expenses 14 \$ Print the difference between Box 10 and Box 14 here 15 \$ If Box 14 is larger than l If Box 10 is larger than l ference is your GST refund ference is GST to pay (Tick one) Refund GST to pay Ple ase turn over to complete provision nal tax ar nd payment slip